$G$-parity violating amplitudes in the $J/\psi \to \pi^+ \pi^-$ decay: Abstract

 \section{Abstract}

 The decays of the negative \gp\ meson \jp\ into even numbers of pions violate \gp.
-Such decays, as well as other \jp\ decays into hadrons, can be parametrized in terms of three main intermediate virtual states: one photon, $\gamma$, three gluons, $ggg$ or two gluons and a photon, $gg \gamma$.
+Such decays, as well as other \jp\ decays into hadrons, can be parametrized in terms of three main intermediate virtual states: one photon, one photon plus two gluons, and three gluons.
 Since the electromagnetic interaction does not conserve $G$-parity, \jp\ decays into positive \gp\ final states should be dominantly electromagnetic.
-Nevertheless, the one-photon contribution to $\jp\to\pipi$, that can be estimated by exploiting the cross section $\sigma(\ee\to\pipi)$, differs from the observed decay probability for 4.5 standard deviations. \\ We present a computation of the \ggga\ amplitude based on a phenomenological description of the decay mechanism in terms of dominant intermediate states $\eta\gamma$ and $\eta'\gamma$.
+Nevertheless, the one-photon contribution to $\jp\to\pipi$, that can be estimated by exploiting the cross section $\sigma(\ee\to\pipi)$, differs from the observed decay probability for more than 4.5 standard deviations. \\ We present a computation of the \ggga\ amplitude based on a phenomenological description of the decay mechanism in terms of dominant intermediate states $\eg$, $\epg$ and $\f\gamma$.
 The obtained value is of the order of the electromagnetic contribution.